-EXTINCT OR POSSIBLY EXTINCT SPECIES (DECISION 16.164)
+EXTINCT OR POSSIBLY EXTINCT SPECIES (DECISION 16.164)\

-- 1. This document has been submitted by Vincent Fleming (Member for Europe of the Animals Committee) and Quentin Luke (alternate Member for Africa of the Plants Committee).1 - 2.
+- 1. This document has been submitted by Vincent Fleming (Member for Europe of the Animals Committee) and Quentin Luke (alternate Member for Africa of the Plants Committee). - 2.
 At the joint meeting of the Animals & Plants Committees (Veracruz, May 2014), the Committees established an intersessional working to take forward the work required by Decision 16.164; Vincent Fleming and Quentin Luke were appointed as co-chairs. - 3.
 This group has worked by email since then and this document provides a report of their progress.
 It is intended that those members of the working group present at the 28th Animals Committee meet with a mandate to continue to address the options identified in, and issues arising from, the report of the working group. - 4.
-The Animals Committee is asked to: - i. note the progress of the working group to-date; - ii. consider the recommendations of the working group; - iii. offer comment on the options for a way forward; and - iv. forward the outcome of deliberations at this meeting to the Plants Committee for their consideration at their 22nd meeting, before subsequent submission to the 66th meeting of the Standing Committee.
+Taking into consideration the results of the 28th meetings of the Animals Committee, the Plants Committee is asked to: - i. note the progress of the working group to-date; - ii. consider the recommendations of the working group; - iii. offer comment on the options for a way forward; and - iv. submit the outcome of deliberations at this meeting to the 66th meeting of the Standing Committee.